What Is a Bond? Demystifying Bond Trading and Investing - Ticker Tape

 What is a bond anyway?
 Some financial pros recommend bonds as part of a diversified portfolio.
-Learn the basics including bond definition from TD Ameritrade.
+Learn the basics, including the definition of a bond, from TD Ameritrade.

 Cookies and milk.
 Hansel and Gretel.
 Stocks and bonds.
 Some things just seem to go together.
 But as familiar as the phrase “stocks and bonds” might be, the truth is, many investors are unsure of what bonds are and how they work.
 This might cause some to shy away from bonds in their portfolio allocation.

-Perhaps the intimidation stems from the fact that bonds are often referred to as “fixed income” or a “debt instrument,” two terms that average investors may not be familiar with.
-So let’s describe a bond using a more relatable, but accurate term—a loan, from the bond investor to the issuer.
-That’s really the definition of a bond.
+Perhaps the intimidation stems from the fact that bonds are often referred to as fixed income or as a “debt instrument,” two terms that average investors may not be familiar with.
+So let’s describe a bond using a more relatable but accurate term—a loan from the bond investor to the issuer.
+That’s really the in-a-nutshell bond definition.

+Bonds are a type of fixed-income security in which an issuer (or borrower) is required to make periodic payments of a specific amount, or specific rate, at regular intervals.

-Government entities, from the U.S. Treasury down to state and local municipalities, need to raise money—whether for specific projects, or simply to fund basic services.
-Corporations, too, will often choose debt to finance acquisitions, upgrade plants or technology, and other things.
+Government entities, from the U.S. Treasury down to state and local municipalities, need to raise money—whether for specific projects or simply to fund basic services.
+Corporations also often choose debt to finance acquisitions, upgrade plants or technology, and other things.
 So they issue bonds.
 Bonds are typically made up of three components:

-Principal.
-This is the face value of the bond, the amount an investor initially pays to purchase it.
-It’s often set at $100 or $1,000 per bond.
-The principal is also sometimes referred to as “par.”

-Maturity.
-This is the date on which the money loaned—the principal—needs to be paid back.
-For example, a U.S. Treasury bond has a 30-year maturity.
-(As an aside, short-term Treasury securities that mature in one year or less are called “bills.”
-Maturities from one to 10 years are called “notes,” and beyond 10 years, they’re called bonds.)
+Reliable income is subject to the credit risk of the issuer of the bond.
+If an issuer defaults, no future income payments will be made.

+Bonds tend to be viewed as a more stable and predictable form of investing compared to the stock market.
+Bonds may help you ride out the volatility that the stock markets tend to offer, no matter which direction they might be headed.

 In this example, investor Anne has used the bond purchase to preserve capital—the initial $1,000 investment—while creating annual cash flow—the $50 yearly payments.